 Participating in live events and listening to prominent personalities such as HRH Prince William and HRH Princess Esmeralda, helped them comprehend that climate change is everyone's problem and only together there can be identified small steps that will bring major positive changes.

 Consequently, by implementing the IPC and participating in such projects, we educate people who become aware and responsible people.
-From an early age, they begin understanding that they can do something to change because they are the change, we live in the same world, we are the people of the world.Learn more about IPC
+From an early age, they begin understanding that they can do something to change because they are the change, we live in the same world, we are the people of the world.Receive a free IPC unit

 Inga Corlateanu is the IPC Coordinator and English teacher